 It's impossible to know how much the under-reporting rate is, but among the different estimates, all show significant under-reporting.

 Pfizer itself received over 150,000 reports of adverse reactions including 1,200 deaths by March 2021 - after only 3 months on the market.
 So many reports were coming in that the company had to hire 1,800 more full-time employees to handle the workload according to its reports with the FDA.

-Just because there are adverse events following vaccination, does not mean the vaccine caused the event.
+Adverse events following vaccination, does not necessarily mean the vaccine caused the event.
 The Bradford Hill criteria which is widely used in public health research is a set of nine principles that can be useful in establishing epidemiologic evidence of a causal relationship.
 Dr. Peter McCullough, cardiologist and epidemiologist explains how causation can be shown in this situation.

 It is worthwhile noting that if these suspected vaccine deaths were catalogued using the same criteria used to catalogue COVID deaths, they would all be considered vaccine deaths since the vaccine is a suspected contributing cause of death.
 However, this point speaks more to the absurdity of defining a COVID death, than it does in showing vaccine injury.
 Once COVID deaths are defined the same way that other causes of death are defined, a fair comparison can be made.